top of page

 1 upper respiratory infection

-So many antibiotics and steroids I don't know how to count them now
+There are so many antibiotics and steroids I don't know how to count them now.

 Shots at birth,